 Read “Reasons Why Every Hotel Should Have a Virtual Reality Video” for additional information.
 It is also worth noting that modern VR tours tend to be web-based and easily accessible through popular web browsers.

-13. Influencer Hotel Marketing
+17. Influencer Hotel Marketing

 Influencer marketing refers to reaching out to individuals with a significant online presence and using their influence to get marketing messages out to a particular audience.
 Influencers tend to have established audiences, which may consist of a specific demographic, and their audience will usually respect their views.

 In some ways, influencer marketing is similar to celebrity endorsements, with the audience trusting a business or brand because of its association with someone they trust or admire.
-Hotels might partner with influences to create video content, social media posts, written content, or other forms of online marketing.
+Hotels might partner with influencers to create video content, social media posts, written content, or other forms of online marketing.

 Video: How Instagram Influencers are Driving Tourism

-14. User-Generated Content
+18. User-Generated Content

 In the hotel industry, user-generated content refers to online content created and shared by customers.
 Examples range from customer reviews and video blogs to hotel photos or holiday snaps.
 User-generated content is most commonly shared on social media or via personal blogs.
+Unlike traditional ads, UGC feels honest and personal.
+According to Nielsen’s Global Trust in Advertising Report, 92% of consumers trust recommendations from friends, family, or other users more than branded advertising

 This kind of content has the benefit of coming from real customers rather than from a brand, increasing audience trust.
 For hotel marketing strategies to truly harness the power of user-generated content, they must provide opportunities for it to be easily created and shared, with digital photo booths as one example.